Parsha Shemoth: Shemoth/Exodus 1:1 - 6:1

 A Different Cry

-The Hebrews cried because of the pain and the work, but when it got worse, then they cried out to YAHUAH.
+The Hebrews cried because of the pain and the work.
+However, when it got worse, they then cried out to YAHUAH.

 There’s a difference.